materialsproject/atomate2/docs/src/user/install.rst

 Building the documentation
 --------------------------

-The jobflow documentation can be built using the sphinx package.
+The atomate2 documentation can be built using the sphinx package.
 First, install the necessary requirement::

     pip install .[docs]